Potsdam-Sensors/ArduinoPackage/README.md

 d_mk1.bootloader.tool=openocd
 d_mk1.bootloader.file=zero/telosair_duet_mk1.bin
 ```
-3. Next update the follwing bolded areas with the new variant name.
-I've provided an example for a hypotheical mk5 with some additional comments/observations in italics.
+3. Next update the following bolded areas with the new variant name.
+I've provided an example for a hypothetical mk5 with some additional comments/observations in italics.

 **d_mk5**.name=**TelosAir Duet Mk5** <U>*The name that shows up in Arduino IDE*</u><br>
 <u>*I don't know what the id's are for, but duplicate id's don't seem to matter*</u><br>